The advertisements all seemed innocuous at a glance. But they were all blocked by Facebook.

 A ribald sendup of fairy tales hosted by a comedian in Los Angeles.
 A Spanish-language social group for Latino men, sponsored by a community centre in Las Vegas.
 And a list of senior-friendly housing options distributed by a nonprofit group in Texas.

-Facebook’s system, which uses automated and human monitors, determined that the advertisements were “political” though they did not involve advocacy or any explicitly political views.
+Facebook’s system, which uses automated and human monitors, determined that the advertisements were “political” thought they did not involve advocacy or any explicitly political views.

 The common thread between them all?
 LGBT themes.